A Change of Plans – In-Person Worship To-Be-Announced

 YOU WILL BE ASKED GREETING QUESTIONS BEFORE ENTERING THE BUILDING

-Previous plans to begin worship on a small scale in July are now modified to begin July 12th, 2020 for service at 10:00 a.m.
+Previous plans to begin worship on a small scale in July are now modified; Start date to be announced for service at 10:00 a.m.
 The policy of the city/county/state for worshipping communities allows the church to open sooner.
 We are given a “Yellow light”, not a “green light”.
 Our way forward will not be rushed, healthy caution requires that we be organized and responsible to follow health standards and newly adopted church procedures to prevent the spread of the CoronaVirus.
 Our focus will be on worship, in person Sunday school classes will not resume until the Fall.
 Worship will take place 30 minutes earlier to give time for exiting and cleaning prior to the arrival and worship of Koinonia church.

 What must we do to resume our worship times safely: